precondition/keymapdb/db_fields_reference.md

 First, check the keyboards drop-down list to see if your keyboard isn't already in the list, in which case you should just copy the existing name.

 If your keyboard hasn't been added yet to keymapDB, use the keyboard name that makes the most sense.
-Don't include manufacturer and/or revision number and/or MCU type in the keyboard name unless it's necessary for disambiguation between similarly named keyboards with differing physical keyboard layouts.
+Don't include the manufacturer name or a revision number or the MCU type in the keyboard name unless it's necessary for disambiguation between similarly named keyboards with differing physical keyboard layouts/geometries.

 Examples:
 | Correct | Incorrect | Incorrect |